Toric Promotion with Reflections and Refractions: Acknowledgments

 \section{Acknowledgments}

 Ashleigh Adams was supported by NSF grant DMS-2247089.
 Colin Defant was supported by the National Science Foundation under Award No.\ 2201907 and by a Benjamin Peirce Fellowship at Harvard University.
 Jessica Striker was supported by a Simons Foundation gift MP-TSM-00002802 and NSF grant DMS-2247089.
 We thank Vic Reiner and Ilaria Seidel for very helpful conversations.
+We thank Pavel Galashin for suggesting the problem of considering the homology of toric combinatorial billiards trajectories.